firebase/togetherjs/README.md

 ### Benefits
 There are two benefits to using Firebase with TogetherJS:

-* <strong>Persistence</strong> - Sessions are automatically persisted, which allows for easy replay of sessions (cursor movements, chat history, etc) if required.
-Note this is not enabled by default, see the comment on line 240 in channel.js to enable.
+* <strong>Persistence</strong> - Sessions are automatically persisted, which allows for easy replay of sessions (cursor movements, chat history, etc) if required. <em>Note this is not enabled by default, see the comment on line 240 in channel.js to enable.</em>
 * <strong>Scalability</strong> - Firebase is a robust service and is built to automatically scale with your usage.

 ### Usage